ADD CONDITION

 Warnings and Precautions

 This product is for external use only, so please avoid applying it to infants.
-If the product is accidentally swallowed, seek medical help immediately or contact a Poison Control Center at 1-800-222-1222.
+If the product is swallowed, seek medical help immediately or contact a Poison Control Center at 1-800-222-1222.

-You should stop using the product and consult your doctor if your condition worsens, if you notice redness or irritation, if symptoms last longer than 7 days, or if they clear up and then return within a few days.
+You should stop using the product and consult your doctor if your condition worsens, if you notice any redness or irritation, if symptoms last longer than 7 days, or if they clear up and then return within a few days.
 Additionally, if you experience any signs of skin injury, such as pain, swelling, or blistering at the application site, it's important to reach out to your healthcare provider.

 Overdose